IuliiaZaitova/code_slingers/README.md

 ---

 #### Initial Downloads
     This is the step that clones the submodules required for captioning, download pretrained models and set them up.
+This might take a while depending on your internet speed. :)

     ```
     chmod +x initialization_script.sh